Erden Eruç: Early life

-Eruç was born in Nicosia, Cyprus on 14 July 1961 and raised in Turkey.
+Eruç was born in what is now North Nicosia, Cyprus, on 14 July 1961, and raised in Turkey.
 He has been an avid outdoorsman from an early age.
 When he was 11, his father took him for a climbing trip to Mount Erciyes, an extinct stratovolcano in south central Turkey and the highest mountain in central Anatolia with a summit at 3916 m.
 In 1977, Eruç was a student in Brussels, Belgium.
 Eruç studied mechanical engineering at Boğaziçi University in Istanbul where he earned both a Bachelor of Science degree and a Master of Science degree.
 In 1986, he moved to the United States where he continued his studies in engineering and business administration, earning a second Master of Science degree in Engineering Mechanics at Ohio State University and an MBA degree at George Mason University.

 Eruç worked in various technical consulting projects in the U.S. for nine years, advancing into project management.
 He left the corporate office world at age 41, allowing him all the time he needed to pursue outdoor adventures, with the intent of inspiring others, especially children, through the pursuit of human-powered travels.

 During a bicycle trip to Alaska to climb Mount McKinley in June 2003, Eruç married Nancy Board in a native Alaskan Haida-Tsimshian ceremony on a beach near Homer, Alaska.

 Nonprofit organization

-In December 2002, Eruç established a 501(c)(3) nonprofit organization called Around-n-Over based in Seattle which received IRS approval as a 501(c)(3) nonprofit entity in 2003.
+In December 2002, Eruç established a 501(c)(3) nonprofit organization called Around-n-Over based in Seattle which received IRSapproval as a 501(c)(3) nonprofit entity in 2003.
 The Around-n-Over organization's mission is to accomplish human-powered expeditions that inspire and teach, so that others may achieve success in their own endeavors.

 The organization was also formed to honor fellow adventurers who had lost their lives, especially Göran Kropp who fell and died while climbing with Eruç in September 2002.
 Additionally, Around-n-Over provides the necessary structure for handling funds for expedition expenses and charitable donations to other organizations.
 The Turkish İLKYAR Foundation is one such charity, which provides assistance to Turkish elementary and middle school children in rural parts of the country, while the Mateves Secondary School near Mount Kilimanjaro is also being assisted by funds donated to Around-n-Over.